Draft your will online in minutes.

 Your will therefore determines the future of everything that you've built up through the years – and your heirs can be directly disadvantaged if you don't plan correctly.
 Estate duty, income tax, VAT and capital gains tax (CGT) can take a big chunk out of your estate if your planning is wrong.

-If you suspect that your will might be more complicated (for instance because there are children from a previous marriage, complex business arrangements and specific wishes), contact us on +27 21 947 5673 or email us.
+If you suspect that your will might be more complicated (for instance because there are children from a previous marriage, complex business arrangements and specific wishes), contact us.

 Without the necessary knowledge, your spouse will also not know where to get the best advice or service.
 Your spouse may be exposed to someone serving his own interests, in which case the estate's chequebook might end up in the wrong hands.